2025 Delaney Hall oversight incident

-Mayor Ras Baraka (left) and Congresswoman LaMonica McIver faced criminal charges for their role in the incident, although Baraka's charges were later dropped.
+On May 9, 2025, a confrontation and subsequent skirmish between law enforcement and four Democratic politicians occurred at Delaney Hall, an immigration detention center in Newark, New Jersey, United States.

-On May 9, 2025, a confrontation and subsequent skirmish between law enforcement and four Democratic politicians occurred at Delaney Hall, an immigration detention center in Newark, New Jersey.
 Ras Baraka, the mayor of Newark, was arrested and charged with trespassing, but the charges were later dropped.
-LaMonica McIver, one of the three U.S. Representatives from New Jersey involved, was later charged with three counts of assaulting or interfering with a federal officer.
+LaMonica McIver, one of the three U.S. representatives from New Jersey involved, was later charged with three counts of assaulting or interfering with a federal officer.
 McIver rejected the charges as an attempt at political intimidation.

 Background

 Congressional authority

 Members of Congress have legal authority to conduct unannounced oversight visits at detention centers run by the Department of Homeland Security (DHS).

 Delaney Hall

 Delaney Hall is a 1,000-bed immigrant detention center in Newark, New Jersey, operated by GEO Group, an institutional facilities company.
 The facility opened in 2000 and closed in 2017.
 U.S. Immigration and Customs Enforcement (ICE) awarded GEO Group a billion contract for fifteen years to reopen Delaney Hall in February 2025.
 The contract included funds to establish a federal immigration processing center.
 The detention center began receiving migrants in May.
 It is the largest detention center on the East Coast of the United States.

-Several protests have occurred against Delaney Hall, including daily prayer vigils.
+Several protests have occurred at Delaney Hall, including daily prayer vigils.
 Newark sued GEO Group in New Jersey Superior Court in March, alleging that the facility did not have a valid certificate of occupancy.
 In April, the case was transferred to federal court, where a judge was weighing Newark's request to close the facility "pending inspection and compliance with local, State, and administrative codes".
 The city's mayor, Ras Baraka, told immigrant rights activists in March that he would padlock the building to prevent it from opening.